DavidAnderson684/WP-Optimize/_posts/2014-05-12-whats-new-in-release-v-dot-1-8-dot-9.md

 8. Shows last blog post from GitHub Pages for WP-Optimize at the **Status Log**

 9. **Independent translation portal** for Translators to live update translations before actual releases.
 So their translation at always in sync. **[Read instructions]({{ site.url }}/translations/)** ![Image]({{ site.url }}/images/translations-interface.png)
+10. Updated SQL Queries to include backticks for better compatibilty with reserved names.